Deathbed confession: Killer admitted to 11 murders, sources say

 Dusty Shuck’s mom believes Artman used his job as a long-haul trucker to rape and murder vulnerable women across the country before he dumped their bodies.

-“If he had lived through this or just lived longer, he probably would be known as one of the biggest serial killers, I think, in the United States,” Kreutzer told Target 8.
+“If he had lived through this or just lived longer, he probably would be known as one of the biggest serial killers, I think, in the United States,” Kreutzer told WOOD.
 I just have a feeling there’s a significant number of women who died.”

 At least four West Michigan police agencies are investigating the details Artman provided, comparing them to unsolved cases.